Facebook Skip to main content

 • Legal or professional fees

-• Third party software app development
+• Third-party software or app development

 • Paying team members or consultants